anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 error bitmask.
 For the moment, one record at the time, calling the worms service for taxomony.
 The first experience looking at a full file is tat this is SLOW, must try with batches.

+## Note:

+Changed taxonomy.py in obis-qc.
+This is to make use of the aphia-info eventually retrieved by pyworms and be able to set bitmask 4 (bit position 2) if the taxonomy is lower than the family.
+This information can be retrieved by the rank field aphia-info record.
+If this approach would not be accepted (pull request to obisqc) then the taxonomy would have to be rewritten in eurobisqc.

 ### TODO: Clean the code, write test cases and write more tests.
 Also must think at way to optimize.

+# 08/12/2020
+Better read the specifications, clarified a few QC questions, completed the masks, modified the required fields.
+The QC_1 and QC_9 relate to missing fields, this still need to be fully understood and evaluated.

+Looked at the extracton of the geographical area from the package, always using dwca-processor, as the eml.xml file is stored in the archive.eml field.
+Processed with xmltodict, area extracted but tested with a single file only.
+The dev_pipeline can now